Jayini Thakker, DDS, MD

 Individuals admitted to the 6-year program must pay School of Medicine tuition and fees for the three years of medical school enrollment.
 No tuition or fees are charged for the final three years.

-Year 2 - Residents continue in the third year of medical school.
+Year 2 - Residents continue in the second year of medical school.

 Applicants accepted to our OMS/MD training program receive advanced standing at Loma Linda University School of Medicine.
 At the conclusion of three years of medical school, there is a one-year general surgery internship, which provides additional experience and fulfills the requirements of licensure in those states requiring one post-graduate year of medical residency.
 The remainder of the program satisfies the requirements for the Advanced Dental Education Program in Oral and Maxillofacial Surgery, which requires at least 30 months of Oral and Maxillofacial Surgery experience.